archer1992/proj1energy/README.md

 Run the webapp by running the file powerplant_app.py in either the Docker or the Python Flask IDE/Terminal.

-Step 4: Add the entries to the database
-Edit the sample_energy.csv
-Import it through the dashboard
+Ploomber Cloud Deployment
+Step 1
+compress the webapp folder in zip file format, make sure it has these 3 files

+app.py -> contains the flask code
+templates/index.html -> contains the web gui
+requirements.txt -> contains the libraries needed for the python to run

+Step 2
+Create an Application
+Select Flask
+Upload the webapp zipped file
+Wait for the Docker to deploy it